 Meeting 5 - provided an opportunity for both anchor institutions to meet with representatives from Manchester City Council.
 Decarbonisation of supply chains is one of six key themes being progressed across Greater Manchester via their zero-carbon coordination group.
 Manchester City Council utilise a minimum 20% weighting for social value and have introduced an additional 10% social value weighting for the environment to take the total social value to 30%.
-This approach enables the City Council to consider the steps that suppliers are already taking to reduce their carbon emissions and their future plans, how suppliers monitor their carbon emissions and their future plans, how suppliers monitor their carbon emissions and their steps that not be future, including during the contract period.
+This approach enables the City Council to consider the steps that suppliers are already taking to reduce their carbon emissions and their future plans, how suppliers monitor their carbon emissions and their plans to monitor them in the future, including during the contract period.
 The session provided an opportunity to discuss the issues, considerations, opportunities, and barriers to adopting a similar approach in North Wales.